-Like Belle Delphine, the 19-year-old gamer girl and cosplayer with over 4.5 million Instagram followers and over 4,000 patrons on Patreon, who announced in a post earlier this month that she would be selling jars of “Gamer Girl Bathwater” for all you “THIRSTY gamer boys.”
+Like Belle Delphine, the 19-year-old gamer girl and cosplayer with over 4.5 million Instagram followers and over 4,000 patrons on Patreon, who announced in a post back in July that she would be selling jars of “Gamer Girl Bathwater” for all you “THIRSTY gamer boys.”
 The stunt went viral, and her jars sold almost immediately.
-Since then, the bath water has been the subject of much controversy, with some claiming (falsely) that it gave them herpes, and other companies selling fake jars of Delphine’s pee.
+Since then, the bathwater has been the subject of much controversy, with some claiming (falsely) that it gave them herpes and other companies selling fake jars of Delphine’s pee.

-Below, everything we know about Delphine and her bathwater.
+Below, everything we know about Delphine, her bathwater, and her arrest.

 She started as a pretty standard YouTuber, and then got increasingly quirky

 Delphine was born in South Africa and now lives in, as she describes it on her Patreon page, “the rainy, windy and sometimes sunny UK” with her “family of hamsters.”
 As Rolling Stone notes, she posted her first YouTube video in August 2016, and it was a pretty standard makeup tutorial, and it wasn’t until 2018 that she began to full embrace what she calls her “weird elf kitty girl” aesthetic — lots of pink wigs, thigh-high stockings, and cat ears.
 In addition to standard cosplay and PG-13, NSFW pictures, she also became known for her ahegao — facial expressions meant to mimic the orgasms of hentai characters.